ebasanez/C_PebbleTrainingPlanner/README.md

 C_PebbleTrainingPlanner
 =======================

-Series chrono for your training
+Series chrono for your training.

 With this app, you can program the number and lenght of your series and resting.